 What is Agent Orange?

 Agent Orange was a defoliant — a chemical used to remove leaves from trees and plants — used by the military in many locations, including on military bases, beginning in the ‘60s.
-The military widely used Agent Orange in the Vietnam and Korean wars.
+The military widely used Agent Orange during the Vietnam War.
 Agent Orange was also stored on U.S. soil.
-Soldiers were also exposed to the chemical in Navy ships and on Air Force planes.
-Government officials say it’s impossible to know how many people were exposed to Agent Orange, but about 2.6 million potentially were exposed, according to the VA.
+Some soldiers were exposed to the chemical in Navy ships and on Air Force planes.
+Government officials say it’s impossible to know how many people were exposed to Agent Orange, but millions may have been exposed, according to the VA.

 Veterans began fighting for compensation and benefits for health issues resulting from Agent Orange in 1979.
 The Agent Orange Act signed in 1991 mandates that some diseases associated with exposure to the chemical automatically be treated as related to military service.
-The act was the catalyst for the VA’s coverage of the conditions today.
+The act was the catalyst for the VA’s more extensive coverage of conditions caused by the toxic substance today.

 Doctors have linked Agent Orange exposure to many illnesses.
 Here is the VA’s presumptive list for Agent Orange illnesses: